 This briefing provides information on the tobacco point of sale display ban, why it is needed, implementation dates, and evidence of what has occurred in other jurisdictions that have implemented a similar ban.
 This page provides an overview, but for a fuller explanation which includes references, please download the ASH briefing on tobacco point of sale display regulations.

 Since the ban on tobacco advertising in the UK in 2003, tobacco companies have become increasingly reliant on displays at the point of sale to draw attention to their products and stimulate sales.
-Evidence shows that children are more likely to smoke if they are exposed to in-store tobacco marketing (See Reasons for a ban – below).
+Evidence shows that children are more likely to smoke if they are exposed to in-store tobacco marketing (more on this in the ‘reasons for a ban’ section below).

 The Health Act 2009 was introduced following a widespread consultation on the future of tobacco control that received over 100,000 (mostly positive) responses.
 The Act included measures prohibiting the display of tobacco products at the point of sale in England, Wales and Northern Ireland.
 The Coalition Government formed in 2010 confirmed that it would implement the legislation in England from April 2012 in large stores and April 2015 in all other stores.

 Since 6 April 2012 it has been illegal to display tobacco products at the point of sale in large stores, such as supermarkets.
 Later on, this applied to any business selling tobacco products to the public.
 The display of prices of tobacco products is also restricted.